 Research generated through Metro Futures informed a successful £362m bid to the Department for Transport for a fleet of new Metro trains.

-Around 3,000 people informed the new design of the Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.
+Over 20,000 people informed the new design of the Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.
 Metro Futures, a project by Nexus included a ground-breaking public consultation by Newcastle University that used a variety of digital tools and creative activities to talk about what they wanted from their trains.

 After the initial consultation in 2016, we led a further engagement in 2020 asking the public to comment on the designs presented by Stalder commenting on the finishing touches of the trains such as seat designs and handrails, as well as seeing if the trains were fit for purpose for everyone.

 With over 20k responses the consultation was among the most far-reaching ever carried out on a new train fleet, giving people the opportunity to shape the final interior design through a special website, interactive webinars and workshops and online polls.

 Metro Futures adopted a ‘co-design’ approach, which went beyond passengers ‘having their say’ to actively involving hundreds of people in the design of new trains.

 Rather than relying on methods such as questionnaires and surveys, Metro Futures used pop up Labs in shopping centres and busy public spaces across the North East, co-design workshops with co-researchers (members of the public), and tools such as the Open Lab built JigsAudio - a consultation method that uses talking and drawing.

 Metro Futures also sought the views of the youngest Metro passengers.
 Working with seven schools and colleges, the project invited students from across Tyne and Wear to put forward their designs for future Metro trains and welcoming over 60 schoolchildren to sit in the driver’s cab of a real Metro train for an afternoon.